Unit 731: Significance in postwar research on bio-warfare and medicine

 Despite conducting scientific experiments, Unit 731 faced scrutiny regarding the usefulness of the data produced from these experiments.
-Japanese biological warfare operations were by far the largest during WWII, and "possibly with more people and resources than the BW producing nations of France, Hungary, Italy, Poland, and the Soviet Union combined, between the world wars.
+Japanese biological warfare operations were by far the largest during WWII, and "possibly with more people and resources than the [biological weapon] producing nations of France, Hungary, Italy, Poland, and the Soviet Union combined, between the world wars.
 Despite the apparent success, Unit 731 lacked adequate scientific and engineering foundations to further maximize its effectiveness.
-Harris concluded that US scientists generally wanted to acquire it due to the concept of forbidden fruit, believing that lawful and ethical prohibitions could affect the outcomes of their research.
+Harris concluded that US scientists generally wanted to acquire it due to the concept of forbidden fruit, assuming that lawful and ethical prohibitions could affect the outcomes of their research.

 Historian Till Winfried Bärnighausen criticized the overall lack of scientific rigor in many of Unit 731's experiments, but he noted some exceptions.
 He pointed to the mustard gas, freezing, and tuberculosis experiments as having a reliable and valid data collection process, suggesting they were conducted with greater rigor.

 In 1969, Ikeda Naeo, a physician associated with Unit 731, published his own research on epidemic hemorrhagic fever (EHF).
 His paper documented experiments conducted at a military hospital on the China-Soviet border in January 1942.
 These experiments, involving infections on humans, confirmed the transmission of EHF by lice and fleas to local populations, resulting in deaths among those infected.
 Despite the explicit admission of conducting experiments on humans with fatal pathogenic inoculations, Ikeda's report passed peer review and was published in a Japanese scholarly journal.
 The acceptance of this research by Ikeda underscored the widespread acknowledgment within the Japanese medical community of the human experiments conducted at Unit 731.